-The Shang's emperor, Wen Ding (ruling about 1112-1101BCE), made Gugong Danfu's son, Ji Li, the leader of Shang's dukes of the western region, called "Mushi," whose mission was fighting with the Di and Rong People.
+The Shang's emperor, Wen Ding (ruling about 1112-1101BCE), made Ji Li(son of Gugong Danfu) the leader of Shang's dukes in the western region, called "Mushi," whose mission was fighting with the Di and Rong People.
 With the help from the Shang central government, Ji Li conquered many groups of the Di and Rong and became a very powerful duke.
 However, soon, the Shang's emperor killed Ji Li after being informed that Ji Li plotted rebellion.
-Later, the Shang ordered a group of the Shao Hao's offspring (ancestors of the Qin Dynasty), who surrendered to the Shang, to move from the Shandong Peninsula to the Weihe River Valley to resist the Zhou, Di and Rong People.
+Later, the Shang ordered a Shang's peerage to lead his group,(who were theancestors of the later Qin Dynasty), to move from the Shandong Peninsula to the Weihe River Valley to resist the Zhou, Di and Rong People.

-During the time of Shang emperor Di (King) Yi (ruling about 1101-1076BCE), Ji Chang, Ji Li's son, was very diligent at government matters and eagerly seeking talents.
+During the time of Shang emperor Di (King) Yi (ruling about 1101-1076BCE), Ji Chang (Ji Li's son) was very diligent at government matters and eagerly seeking talents.
 Meanwhile, Ji Chang conquered many small dukes and tribes, the Zhou's power grew stronger.
-In about 1099BCE, Ji Chang claimed to be the first emperor of the Zhou Dynasty.
+In about 1099BCE, Ji Chang claimed to be the first emperor of the Zhou Dynasty in Qishan.

-During the time of Shang Emperor Di (King) Xin (1105-1045BCE), the Shang and State of Lai (?-567BCE), a Shao Hao nation in the Shandong Peninsula, fought a series of wars for territory and caused destruction to both sides.
-Ji Chang's son, Ji Fa (1057-1027BCE), who had intensified intelligence gathering in the Shang, learned that most of the Shang's troops went to the east to fight with the Lai, leaving only a little troop in the capital.
+During the time of Shang Emperor Di (King) Xin (1105-1045BCE), the Shang and Shi Fang, or (previous) Lai Nation, a Shao Hao nation in the Shandong Peninsula, fought a series of wars for territory and caused destruction to both sides.
+Ji Fa (1057-1027BCE,Ji Chang's son), who had intensified intelligence gathering in the Shang, learned that most of the Shang's troops went to the east to fight with the Shi (or Lai), leaving only a little troop in the capital.
 Ji Fa united some dukes and tribes from the Di, Rong and Di Qiang, took the chance to swoop in the Shang's territory.
-The war broke in 1046BCE in Muye, today's Xinxiang of Henan.
-The Shang lost the war and was destroyed; Emperor Di (King) Xin committed suicide.
+During January 26 - February 28, 1046BCE, 45,000 allied forces, led by Ji Fa, moved quickly from Feng (today's Xi'an) to Muye (today's Xinxiang of Henan), where the war broke.
+The Blitzkrieg of Muye destroyed the unprepared Shang and Emperor Di Xin committed suicide.
 The Qin's ancestors became slaves of the Zhou People after this war.

-The (Bei) Di, (Xi) Rong and (Di) Qiang were nomadic peoples and strong warriors.
+The (Bei) Di and (Xi) Rong, offspring of the Huang Di, and (Di) Qiang, offspring of the Yan Di, were nomadic peoples and strong warriors.
 They had coveted the middle and lower reaches of the Yellow River for a long time.
 After the Zhou eliminated the Shang, many of the Qiang, Di and Rong peoples moved to the middle and lower reaches of the Yellow River, where they turned from nomadic to agricultural lifestyles.

 Shijing: Lusong records that Ji Chang, offspring of Qi(2), was a great King who ruled lands to the south of the Qishan Mountain and fought a battle against the Shang Dynasty.
 The Zhou emperors claimed that Qi(2) was their ancestor.
 Qi(2)'s father was Di Ku (Di Jun) and mother was Jiang Yuan, who came from a group of Qiang (or Di Qiang) People with the surname of Jiang.
 A common belief holds that Jiang in ancient China was sometimes read as Qiang and so this Jiang should be read as Qiang.
-The Qiang People came from the Hu Ren (also called Di Ren) People, who lived in the west of the Taklamakan Desert and were offspring of the Yan Di.
+The Qiang People came from the Hu Ren (also called Di Ren) People, who lived in the west of the Taklamakan Desert and were offspring of the Yan Di People.